Traveling from Kentucky to Illinois for the Abortion Pill

 Do I need an Illinois ID to get the abortion pill?

-No. Your Kentucky driver's license or any valid photo ID is accepted.
-There is no residency requirement for abortion care in Illinois.
+No. Your Kentucky driver's license or any valid photo ID is accepted, because Illinois has no residency rule for abortion care.

 Can Kentucky prosecute me for getting an abortion in Illinois?

-Illinois shield laws protect you from out-of-state legal action related to abortion care received in Illinois.
+Illinois shield laws protect you from out-of-state legal action tied to abortion care you got in Illinois.
 Illinois will not cooperate with investigations from Kentucky and will not share your medical records.

 Do I have to make two trips?

-No. Illinois has no waiting period.
-You can have your consultation, ultrasound, and receive your first medication all in one visit.
+No. Illinois has no waiting period, so your talk with the doctor, ultrasound, and first pill all happen in one visit.
 The appointment takes about one hour.

 Should I stay overnight near the clinic?

-That depends on your preference.
-Some Kentucky patients make the round trip in a single day, while others prefer to arrive the evening before and stay at a nearby hotel.
-There are affordable hotels in Westchester, Hillside, and Oak Brook.
+That depends on what works for you.
+Some Kentucky patients make the round trip in a single day, while others arrive the evening before and stay at a nearby hotel.
+Westchester, Hillside, and Oak Brook all have lower-cost hotels.

 Can I drive myself home after the appointment?

 Yes.
-Mifepristone does not cause drowsiness or impair your ability to drive.
-However, given the 5-hour drive, consider bringing someone to share the driving if you are making the round trip in one day.
+Mifepristone does not make you drowsy or affect your driving.
+Given the 5-hour drive, though, consider bringing someone to share the driving if you are making the round trip in one day.

 How much does the abortion pill cost for out-of-state patients?

-The cost is $380 for all patients, regardless of where you live.
-This covers the provider appointment, ultrasound, both medications, and follow-up visit.
-There is no additional charge for out-of-state patients.
+The cost is $380 for all patients, no matter where you live.
+It covers the doctor visit, ultrasound, both medicines, and follow-up visit, with no extra charge for out-of-state patients.